preseverence/Match3Demo/README.md

 Match3 C# engine with demo game

 Nothing unusual.
 Why I've made this?..
-It was veeeery boring.
+I was veeeery bored.

 // Some implementation comments.